← All stories

 🐵 Monkey🪷 Jataka

-A wildfire sweeps the clifftop mango grove, and across the deep ravine there's no way over.
-So old Bir, the monkey king, stretches his own body into a living bridge — and his whole troop crosses to safety on his back.
+A wildfire sweeps the clifftop mango grove, and across the deep canyon there is no way over.
+So the old monkey king stretches his own body into a living bridge — and his whole troop crosses to safety on his back.
 The Jataka's greatest tale of sacrifice, only on Phulpakhi.

 Scroll down — let the story begin…